-As well as looking on agency websites, it can be beneficial to register with a specialist design recruitment agency, such as Gabriele Skelton.
+As well as looking on agency websites, it can be beneficial to register with a specialist design recruitment agency, such as Gabriele.

-It is common to make speculative applications, either for internship positions or junior designer roles.
-Represent has compiled The Ideal Candidate, where some of the leading studios share what they're looking for and what you can do to make sure you stand out.
+It's common to make speculative applications, either for internship positions or junior designer roles.
+Recruitment agency Represent has compiled The Ideal Candidate, where some of the leading studios share what they're looking for and what you can do to make sure you stand out.

 Other tips for making speculative approaches include: